West Bromwich Mortgage Company Conveyancing Panel Information

 • If you are a sole practitioner, to arrange for appropriate locum cover from our panel where necessary.
 Your locum must be a member of the Conveyancing panel.

-I have been a qualified solicitor for over 25 years enjoy an unblemished record and have been refused acceptance on the West Bromwich Mortgage Company conveyancing panel with no explanation.
-Am I not entitled to know why?
+I have been a sole practitioner for approximately 35 years with a clean claims history and have been refused acceptance on the West Bromwich Mortgage Company conveyancing panel with no explanation.
+Am I not entitled to a reason?

 Participation on the lender's panel of conveyancers is at the absolute discretion of the the lender.
 The days of open panels are now long gone.
 Many lenders reserve the right to accept or reject any application without giving any reason.
 You should check your original application to join the West Bromwich Mortgage Company conveyancing panel to see if you are entitled to a reason.